 Since Da-da's supposed to be a

 Da-da was reminded of this sad fact when he recently went to Ace Hardware to get a new log carrier (for, you know, logs).
-He took the thing out of the box and suddenly recalled all the awe and mystery of being the parent of an infant who desperately needed to GO TO SLEEP, like right now.
+He took the thing out of the box and suddenly recalled all the awe and mystery of being the parent of an infant who desperately needed to GO TO SLEEP.
+Like, right now.
 And O God, the screaming, the crying, the green projectile vomit, the shouting priests...
 Da-da feels dead-tired just thinking about it.

 After this washed over Da-da, he thought, "Hey!
 Da-da's memory is coming back!"
 (Like Antarctica SLOOOWLY melting.)
 And then: "No. Da-da can't tell them THAT [the thing he remembered].
 Someone might be stupid with it."

-So, Da-da WILL tell you the secret, but don't be stupid with it.
+Ok, Da-da WILL tell you the secret, but don't be stupid with it.
 And if you're going to do this, READ EVERYTHING FIRST.
 THEN READ IT AGAIN.
 Da-da won't be responsible for you being stupid.

 Before we begin, Da-da will tell you again: don't be stupid with The Baby Pendula.
 But, if you're going to construct this thing (it's incredibly easy), READ EVERYTHING HERE FIRST.
 THEN READ IT AGAIN.
 Da-da will not be responsible for you being stupid.
 Ok, here we go.

 Place the folded blankie over the edges.
 NOTE: don't pull up the folded ends of the log carrier and tuck the blankie in.
 I know it seems like you want the baby tucked in there like a log, but doing this might tempt you to swing a little harder, which is something you don't want to do.
-Here's one I prepared earlier.
+Here's one Da-da prepared earlier.

 You want the baby centered on the blankie.
-You might need to scootch the baby a little this way or that to achieve baby equilibrium.
-While you do this, the baby's gonna be watching you, thinking, "WHAT is this crazy bastard doing with this contraption?"
+You might need to scootch the baby a little this way or that to achieve balanced baby equilibrium.
+While you do this, the baby's gonna be watching you, thinking, "WHAT is this crazy unshaven bastard doing?"
 Remember: baby's are SMART.
 Like ma-ma, they're much smarter than you think.
-Much smarter than YOU, Da-da (which isn't hard to do).
-And note: NEVER TURN YOUR BACK ON A BABY.
-That's just what they want you to do.
+Much smarter than YOU (which isn't hard to do if you're Da-da).

-Anyway, gently tuck the centered, swaddled, drowsy, well-fed and burped baby between the two sides of the log carrier, and pick up the handles to form a soft baby taco, thus:
+Anyway, gently tuck the centered, swaddled, drowsy, well-fed, and burped baby between the two sides of the log carrier, and pick up the handles to form a soft baby taco, thus:

 You want a subservient/drowsy/well-fed/swaddled baby as your subject, not a pissed-off radioactive one with laser vision.
 Also, if the baby isn't asleep after say 30 minutes, you might want to wait a little while before trying again.
 Jeez, holding the baby swaddled and rocking back and forth, badly singing old Beatles tunes isn't a bad route.
 Just remember to be BORING.
 Babies stay awake for DAYS if you're interesting.

-NOTE3: the BabyPendula does NOT work with older children, like young 900 lb.
+NOTE 3: The BabyPendula does NOT work with older children, like young 900 lb.
 Bronko here.
 It's only for babies.
 Once they become as big as a B-movie frozen turkey, you're just asking for some long-term back injury.
 And the National Guard.